Dieci (song)

+"Dieci" ("Ten") is a song co-written and recorded by Italian singer Annalisa.
+It was released by Warner Music Italy on 3 March 2021 as the lead single from the reissue of her seventh studio album Nuda10.

-"Dieci" ("Ten") is a song by Italian singer Annalisa.
-It was written by Annalisa, Davide "d.whale" Simonetta, Paolo Antonacci and Dargen D'Amico and produced by Simonetta.
+The was written by Annalisa with co-writing contribution by Davide Simonetta, Paolo Antonacci and Dargen D'Amico and produced by Simonetta.

-It was released by Warner Music Italy on 3 March 2021 as the first single from the reissue of seventh studio album Nuda10.
-The song was Annalisa's entry for the Sanremo Music Festival 2021, the 71st edition of Italy's musical festival which doubles also as a selection of the act for Eurovision Song Contest, where it placed 7th in the grand final.
+The song served as Annalisa's entry for the Sanremo Music Festival 2021, the 71st edition of Italy's musical festival which doubles also as a selection of the act for Eurovision Song Contest, where it placed 7th in the grand final.
 "Dieci" peaked at number 7 on the Italian FIMI Singles Chart and was certified platinum in Italy.

 Background

 The song, written during the 2020 lockdown due to the COVID-19 pandemic, talks about the singer's love for music.
 During an interview, Annalisa said: "My song is called Dieci and it's a kind of declaration of my love for music.
 It's the story of this love that doesn't want to end, so it clings to the last times which are never the last.
 At the same time there is obviously everything I feel in this moment, the determination, the desire not to give up, to start over and also the desire to share my music with people, which I have been doing for ten years".